Revisiting Visual Understanding in Multimodal Reasoning through a Lens of Image Perturbation: Related Work

-\paragraph{Multimodal Data Augmentation.} Data augmentation techniques aim to enhance both the quantity and quality of training data by introducing minor modifications to existing samples or generating synthetic data from raw inputs.
-Multimodal data augmentation extends these ideas to multi-input settings, particularly vision-language tasks.
-Notable methods include MixGen~\cite{hao2023mixgen}, RobustMixGen~\cite{kim2025robustmixgen}, XTRA~\cite{gur2021cross}, and LEMDA~\cite{liu2022learning}.
-Among them, MixGen~\cite{hao2023mixgen} is a widely adopted approach that augments image-text pairs by mixing images while preserving their corresponding textual descriptions.
-Unlike traditional Mixup~\cite{zhang2017mixup}, which operates within a single modality, MixGen combines visual content across different samples without altering the associated text.
-RobustMixGen~\cite{kim2025robustmixgen} further improves upon MixGen by selecting image-text pairs based on semantic factors such as object and background classes, thereby enhancing the coherence and relevance of the augmented samples and demonstrating stronger robustness in multimodal scenarios.
+\paragraph{Multimodal Data Augmentation.} Data augmentation is a common strategy to improve multimodal models.
+MixGen~\cite{hao2023mixgen} generates new image–text pairs by interpolating images and concatenating texts, while RobustMixGen~\cite{kim2025robustmixgen} mitigates the spurious correlations in MixGen to enhance OOD robustness.
+Other approaches move beyond simple input mixing: XTRA~\cite{gur2021cross} enriches training with retrieved image–caption pairs, and LEMDA~\cite{liu2022learning} learns feature-level multimodal augmentations applicable across modalities.
 While our work aligns with the general philosophy of these augmentation methods, existing approaches do not specifically target the emerging class of multimodal reasoning tasks for MLLMs.
-In contrast, we design tailored visual perturbation strategies explicitly for such reasoning tasks and demonstrate their effectiveness when integrated with various MLLM alignment techniques, including SFT~\cite{tong2024dart}, DPO~\cite{rafailov2024direct}, and GRPO~\cite{guo2025deepseek}.
+In contrast, we design tailored visual perturbation strategies explicitly for such reasoning tasks and demonstrate their effectiveness when integrated with various MLLM training pipelines, including SFT~\cite{tong2024dart}, DPO~\cite{rafailov2024direct}, and GRPO~\cite{guo2025deepseek}.
 Recently, concurrent work Noisyrollout~\cite{liu2025noisyrollout} propose a simple yet effective data augmentation method that mixes trajectories from both clean and moderately distorted images during RL training.